braze-inc/braze-docs/_docs/_user_guide/sage_ai/intelligence/faqs.md

 ### Why is my Intelligent Timing campaign sending past the scheduled date?

 Your Intelligent Timing campaign might be sending past the scheduled date because you are leveraging A/B testing.
-Campaigns using A/B testing can automatically send the winning variant after the A/B test is over, increasing the duration of campaign sending.
-By default, Intelligent Timing campaigns will be scheduled to send out the winning variant to the remaining users for the following day, but you can change this send date.
+Campaigns using A/B testing can automatically send the Winning Variant after the A/B test is over, increasing the duration of campaign sending.
+By default, Intelligent Timing campaigns will be scheduled to send out the Winning Variant to the remaining users for the following day, but you can change this send date.

-We recommend that if you have Intelligent Timing campaigns, leave more time for the A/B test to finish and schedule the winning variant to send for two days out instead of one.
+We recommend that if you have Intelligent Timing campaigns, leave more time for the A/B test to finish and schedule the Winning Variant to send for two days out instead of one.

 ### When does Braze check the eligibility criteria for segment and audience filters?